flywire/lo-p/docs/03-Examining.md

 http://extensions.services.openoffice.org/en/project/mri-uno-object-inspection-tool,
 depositing an OXT file (probably called "MRI-1.3.3.oxt") on your machine.

-Installing an extension is done through the Tools > Extension Manager menu item.
+Installing an extension is done through the Tools, Extension Manager menu item.

 Click on the "Add" button and select the OXT file.
 Or you may be able to simply double click on the file to start the installation.